hishamatwa/Voting_App_devops_Project/kubernetes/dev/README.md

-# kubernetes/prod
+# kubernetes/dev

-This folder contains the production-style Kubernetes manifests for the Voting App.
+This folder contains the Kubernetes manifests for the local demo environment of the Voting App.

 ## Purpose

+This environment is designed to work reliably on a local kind cluster or a single-node Kubernetes setup.

-This environment provides a more complete and structured Kubernetes setup than `kubernetes/base`.
+It provides a more complete setup than `kubernetes/base` while still being simple enough for local testing and demonstration.

-It is designed to include:
-- persistent PostgreSQL storage
-- Secret-based database password management
-- health probes for application readiness and liveness
-- container security hardening
-- internal service isolation with NetworkPolicy
-- external access only for frontend services

 ## Included Components